lonetwin/pythonrc/README.rst

 This is a python script intended to improve on the default Python interactive shell experience.
 Unlike, ipython_, bpython_ or any of the many other options out there, this is not intended to be used as a module.
-The intent is to keep it as a single file and used it as any other rcfile.
+The intent is to keep it as a single file and use it as any other rcfile.

 Usage
 =====

-This file will be executed when the Python interactive shell is started, if ``$PYTHONSTARTUP`` is in your environment and points to this file.
+The ``pythonrc`` file will be executed when the Python interactive shell is started, if ``$PYTHONSTARTUP`` is in your environment and points to the file.

-You could also simply make this file executable and call it directly.
+You could also simply make the file executable and call it directly.

 Features
 ========

-This file creates an InteractiveConsole instance, which provides:
+The file creates an InteractiveConsole_ instance and executes it.
+This instance
+provides:
   * colored prompts and pretty printing
-  * intelligent tab completion[1]_:
+  * intelligent tab completion [1]_ :
     - with preceding text
         + names in the current namespace
         + for objects, their attributes/methods